 The Guideline also requires DNSPs to establish, maintain and publish the following registers on their website:

-- Office and staff sharing registers - coming soon.
+- Office and staff sharing registers - available HERE.
 These registers identify our offices / locations that provide regulated services and contestable electricity services and the staff involved in the provision or marketing of direct control services and contestable electricity services.

-- Information register - coming soon.
+- Information register - available HERE.
 This register sets out the kind of electricity information which SA Power Networks has shared with legal entities (including related entities of SA Power Networks).

 - Waivers register - available HERE.
 This register records details of the waivers granted to SA Power Networks by the AER.